wallacegibbon/e-language-compiler/README.md

 //> 34
 ```

-In E language (and also in C language), you can use pointer manipulation to achieve this:
+In E language (and also in C language), we can use pointer manipulation to achieve this:

 ```text
 struct A